SK-Subroto/sk-academy/README.md

 ### About this project

-- This project is educational site.
+- This is an educational site.
-- Enrol in available course.
+- You can choose and enroll in available course.
-- Choose course
+- User can see the details of every course (rating, enroll etc).